 What is the impact of false positives on workflow?

-Having too many false positives can be a problem because, then you can’t really trust the AI tool to work effectively, and the radiologist is less likely to even use it.
-Too many false positives may actually increase the time that the radiologist spends on a study, which would defeat the purpose of using AI as a fast triage tool.
-Regardless, the final decision making would need to be confirmed by the radiologist’s interpretation.
-In spite of these challenges, we remain optimistic as more and more companies bring new solutions combining optimal specificity and sensitivity that could have a significant impact on improving radiologists’ workflow and triaging.
+Having too many false positives can be a problem because, then you can’t trust the AI tool to work effectively, and the radiologist is less likely to even use it.
+Too many false positives may increase the time that the radiologist spends on a study, which would defeat the purpose of using AI as a fast triage tool.
+Regardless, the radiologist’s interpretation would need to confirm the final decision-making.
+Despite these challenges, we remain optimistic as more and more companies bring new solutions combining optimal specificity and sensitivity that could significantly improve radiologists’ workflow and triaging.